 00's - 10's

 - Sleep/From Sleep (2015, Deutsche Grammophon)

 Reviewed by Mike G

-Long before he was composing soundtracks for actual films like Perfect Sense (2011) and Disconnect (2013), the neoclassical/modern classical composer Max Richter was making some of the greatest film music on Earth.
+Long before he was composing soundtracks for actual films like Perfect Sense (2011) and Hostile (2018), the neoclassical/modern classical composer Max Richter was making some of the greatest film music on Earth.
 "Cinematic" is a word that comes to mind easily on hearing the superb early albums, even though none were made for actual movies.

 If you've ever watched a film and found yourself spellbound by a seemingly-perfect passage of plaintive piano or sad chamber music and you wanted to hear more, you'll love Richter's work.
 He makes entire albums of such music, whereas many actual soundtrack albums have an excess of cues, dramatic flourishes or meandering drones that make little sense when divorced from the visuals.
-Even Richter's own soundtrack albums lack a certain coherence compared to the above, earlier recordings.
+Even Richter's own film soundtrack albums - which started appearing in the late 2000's - usually lack coherence compared to his first three self-contained recordings.

 His first three albums - Memoryhouse (2002), The Blue Notebooks (2004) and Songs From Before (2006) - are masterpieces of reflective mood, full of space and rich in images.
 Some pieces are bridged with spoken word passages, including readings of texts from writers like Kafka and Murakami.
 On the surface you might call it neo-classical; at times there's no denying echoes of Arvo Part, as well as Philip Glass and Thomas Newman's film scores.
 But the music is too intimate, too nakedly human and too - well - contemporary to sit comfortably under the traditional classical banner.
 It's more more a curious post-classical hybrid of traditional and modern.